praneshnikhar/praneshnikhar/README.md

 - 👯 I’m looking to collaborate on **java projects**

-- 👨‍💻 All of my projects are available at [pranesh-nikhar.web.app](pranesh-nikhar.web.app)
+- 👨‍💻 All of my projects are available at [pranesh.site](pranesh.site)

 - 💬 Ask me about **java, js, python**